margOnline/cv/README.md

 Margo Urey
 ==========
 ***About***
-I am an experienced, self-taught web developer.
-My goal is to become a senior developer in a company where I can contribute to the product, be challenged and continue to learn.
+I am an experienced, self-taught software engineer.
+My goal is to become a senior engineer in a company where I can contribute to the product, be challenged and continue to learn.

 ***Looking for***